mixmarvel/mixmarvel.github.io/_posts/2018-04-15-Decision1-Decison-Making Committe.md

 Meeting time: April 15th, 2018

-Theme of the meeting:  community committee candidates
+Meeting topic:  Community committee candidates

-Conference resolutions:
+Meeting resolutions:

 The President of the Development Committee, Jade, chaired the meeting and announced the formal establishment of a community nomination by the Community Council and the selection of a decision-making committee under the First Foundation.